dogsherlock/frontend-basic/CSS Lessons/lesson36/readme.md

 In Grid, it aligns the item inside the grid area.
 In Flexbox, it aligns the item on the cross axis.

-The property doesn't apply to block-level boxes, or to table cells.
 If a flexbox item's cross-axis margin is auto, then align-self is ignored.

 values: